Nona-Creative/lib-log/README.md

 `LogConfig::__construct($applicationName, $host = null, $systemName = null)`

 When `$host` is blank, then logs will be output to stdout, which is great for development use.
-To log to a remote Logstash instance, supply '$host' with a url, eg: `udp://localhost:5000`.
+To log to a remote Logstash instance, supply `$host` with a url, eg: `udp://localhost:5000`.

 If `$systemName` is left blank, then Monolog will do a lookup to get the local system name.